OctopusDeploy/blog/blog/2021-06/github-actions-for-octopus-deploy/index.md

 ![Successful GitHub build](github-build.png)

-If we push a commit to our repository, we can see the GitHub Action run and see its output.
-It might take a few iterations to fix syntax and get everything right but the outcome is a successful build.
+If we push a commit to our repository, we can see the GitHub Action run and its output.
+It might take a few iterations to fix syntax and get everything right, but the outcome is a successful build.

 ## Conclusion